 Peddlers of God’s Word

-On TV I saw a black pastor in an African country wringing his congregation for all he could get from them, trying to tantalise them by holding out the prospect of their owning a Ferrari if they would give him money.
+On TV I saw a slick black pastor in an African country wringing the congregation for all he could get from them, trying to tantalise them by holding out the prospect of their owning a Ferrari if they would give him money.
 What on earth would a poor African villager want or do with a Ferrari?
+Nevertheless they seemed to fall for it.

-Even now (2017), Benny Hinn still has a lengthy segment on his show in which he uses the same old techniques and promises to fleece faithful and gullible Christians of their money.
-It is so transparently fake and so brazen that it is disgusting, yet it works and the money continues to pour into his yawning coffers as he uses the word of God to squeeze his followers for more and yet more.
+Even now (2017), Benny Hinn still uses the same old techniques and promises to fleece faithful and gullible Christians of their money which continues to pour into his yawning coffers, as he razenly uses the bible to squeeze his followers for more and yet more.
 In the DVD “The Blind and the Dead”, we see Benny Hinn talking to an audience and laughingly saying he doesn’t want to wait until heaven where the streets are paved with gold; he says “I want it now!
 By the time I get there, my bills will be paid and the gold on the streets won’t help me.
 I’ve got bills to pay here.
 I need it now!”
-Laughing as he speaks, he unashamedly reveals his covetousness and repudiates the scriptures which say such things as: “For the love of money is a root of all kinds of evil, and in their eagerness to be rich some have wandered away from the faith and pierced themselves with many pains” (1 Tim 6:10).
+Laughing as he speaks, he unashamedly reveals his covetousness and repudiates the scriptures which warn against it (1 Tim 6:10).

 Beware of False Prophets and False Teachers